jbkordass/lightweight-pipeline/doc/quickstart.rst

 .. glossary::

+    :code:`-h, --help`
+        Show the help message and exit.

     :code:`-v, --version`
-        Show the version of the pipeline.
+        Show the version of the pipeline and exit.

     :code:`-r, --run`
         Run the pipeline.